-Four Canton residents are headed to prison after admitting guilt in a home invasion robbery in January in which Stow residents were assaulted and forced to give up money and possessions at gunpoint.
+Four Canton residents are headed to prison after admitting guilt in a home invasion robbery in January in which Stow residents were assaulted and.

 Catherine A. Fach, 20, and April M. Hanlin, 22, were each sentenced to five years in prison after both pleaded guilty to five counts of aggravated robbery (a first-degree felony); an amended firearm specification; and one count of aggravated burglary (a first-degree felony).

 Lee J. Bennett, 22, was sentenced to 12 years in prison after pleading guilty to five counts of aggravated robbery; a firearm specification; one count of aggravated burglary; having weapons while under disability (a third-degree felony); criminal gang activity (a second-degree felony).

 Brandon M. Garner, 21, was sentenced to 15 years in prison after pleading guilty to five counts of aggravated robbery; a firearm specification; one count of aggravated burglary; having weapons while under disability; and one count of criminal gang activity.

 A fifth person involved, a 17-year-old from Canton, was sentenced to one year in a youth service detention center for her involvement as the getaway driver.
 Patch generally does not identify juveniles involved in crimes.